 The Paul Robeson Award

-The 2006 Paul Robeson Award has gone to Dr. William "Bill" Cosby, Jr. It was presented at the Eastern Regional membership meeting on October 6 by Julia Breanetta Simpson, co-chair, with Christine Toy Johnson, of the Eastern Regions' Equal Employment Opportunity Committee.
+Equity's 2007 Paul Robeson award was presented to dancer, director and choreographer Mercedes Ellington at the Eastern Regional Membership Meeting on October 5, 2007.
+Julia Breanetta Simpson, Co-Chair with Christine Toy Johnson of the Eastern Region Equal Employment Opportunity Committee, made the presentation.

-Equity's Paul Robeson Citation Award Committee selected Mr. Cosby as the recipient "because he exemplifies, and advocates for, the precepts on which this award are based: concern for and service to fellow humans, respect for the dignity of the individual, freedom of expression, and universal brotherhood and the artist's responsibility to the profession and to the greater society."
+"Mercedes Ellington personifies each of the precepts on which the Paul Robeson Award is based: concern for and service to fellow humans, respect for the dignity of the individual, freedom of expression, universal brotherhood, and the artist's responsibility to the profession and to the greater society," said Ms. Simpson to a room full of Ms. Ellington's peers, friends and family members.

 Arizona Theatre Service